 Peyronie’s disease is a condition in which scar tissue causes the penis to curve.
 For some people, the disease can be painful and make it difficult to achieve an erection.

-You may also give your condition a helping hand with certain stretches.
+You may also give your condition a helping hand with specific stretches.
 Here’s how exercises can help Peyronie’s disease.

 Yes, certain types of exercise can help Peyronie’s disease.
-According to Massachusetts General Hospital, gentle stretching of the sheath can correct the curvature by breaking down some of the scar tissue.
+Gentle stretching of the sheath may help correct the curvature by breaking down some scar tissue.

-Recent research has also shown that exercises with special devices can be effective at straightening and stretching the penis back into its normal shape and length during erection.
+Research has also shown that traction exercises with special devices can be effective at straightening and stretching the penis back into its normal shape and length during erection.
+However, additional research into newer devices is

 Here are some exercise techniques and devices sometimes used for Peyronie’s disease:

-Penile traction therapy (PTT) involves wearing a device on your penis for a certain amount of time each day to help straighten it or reverse a curve.
+Penile traction therapy (PTT) involves wearing a device, such as RestoreX, on your penis for a certain amount of time each day to help straighten it or reverse a curve.

 These devices typically consist of two parallel stabilizing rods that run alongside the shaft of the penis, connected to a plastic support ring at the base of the penis and a distal ring below the head of the penis.
 The rods can be extended with a spring to stretch the penis.